Main navigation

 Microsoft Copilot

 Microsoft has multiple, similar AI applications on the market that are branded as "Microsoft Copilot."
-The version approved for use is Microsoft Copilot with corporate data protection.
-Learn about and access training on using Copilot with data protection and Copilot for Microsoft 365 on the Administrative Resource Center.
+The version approved for use is Microsoft 365 Copilot Chat.
+Note that different Copilot products are approved for different level of institutional data.
+If you need guidance for what types of data can be entered into the version of Copilot you are using, consult the Cloud Assessment Registry.
+Learn about and access training on using Microsoft 365 Copilot Chat and Microsoft 365 Copilot by visiting the Administrative Resource Center.

-• Copilot for Microsoft 365 interacts with Microsoft 365 applications, emails, and files stored to OneDrive for a more personalized experience.
+• Microsoft 365 Copilot (log in then choose the Copilot icon in the left-side menu) interacts with Microsoft 365 applications, emails, and files stored to OneDrive for a more personalized experience.
 Licenses can be purchased by departments on an annual basis by following the instructions posted in the Administrative Resource Center (ARC).
+Microsoft 365 Copilot is approved for S4 data.
 Users can attend meetings of Club Copilot, a Microsoft EDU community focused entirely on Copilot for Microsoft 365, to learn to use the tool effectively.

 Adobe